 The Association has a qualified defined contribution retirement plan covering all employees who have satisfied initial age and hour requirements.
-The Association makes a pension contribution of 11% of employee salary (plus housing allowance for ministers) for all employees who have elected to participate in the plan upon completing one year of employment.
+The Association makes a pension contribution of 11% of employee salary (plus housing allowance for ministers) for all employees who participate in the plan upon completing one year of employment.
 Employees may make additional voluntary contributions to the plan up to the established IRS limits.
 Contributions to the plan are fully vested immediately.
-Retirement plan costs were \$1,088 and \$942 for the years ended June 30, 2017 and 2016, respectively.
+Retirement plan costs were \$1,087 and \$1,088 for the years ended June 30, 2018 and 2017, respectively.